dxw/tech-team-rfcs/tools-and-technology/rfc-035-use-linting-tools-across-all-our-projects.md

-# Use standard linting tools across all of our projects
+# Use linting tools across all of our projects

 ## Summary